opensearch-project/common-utils/README.md

-# OpenSearch Common-Utils
+# OpenSearch Common Utils

-OpenSearch Common-Utils is focused on providing reusable Java components for OpenSearch plugins.
+OpenSearch Common Utils is focused on providing reusable Java components for OpenSearch plugins.

 This library is composed of following parts:
 1. SecureRestClientBuilder - provides methods to create secure low-level and high-level REST client.
 This is